 This interface extends the OracleStatement interface and extends standard JDBC prepared statement functionality.
 Also, the oracle.jdbc.OraclePreparedStatement interface is extended by the OracleCallableStatement interface.
-Extended functionality consists of set XXX methods for binding oracle.sql. types and objects to prepared statements, and methods to support Oracle performance extensions on a statement-by-statement basis.
+Extended functionality consists of the following:

+- setXXX methods for binding oracle.sql. types and objects to prepared statements - getMetaData method to get the metadata from the prepared statements without executing the SELECT statements - Methods to support Oracle performance extensions on a statement-by-statement basis

-Note: Do not use the PreparedStatement interface to create a trigger that refers to a : NEW or : OLD column.
+Note: Do not use the PreparedStatement interface to create a trigger that refers to a: NEW or: OLD column.
 Use Statement instead.
-Using PreparedStatement will cause execution to fail with the message java.sql.SQLException: Missing IN or OUT parameter at index:: 1
+Using PreparedStatement will cause execution to fail with the message java.sql.SQLException: Missing IN or OUT parameter at index:: 1.